jkondraciuk/pets-world/README.md

 * [Contact](#contact)

 ## General info
-I made this project because I wanted to create a web application with Vue.js and Bootstrap that is nice in terms of design and code.
+I made this project because I wanted to create a web application with Vue.js and BootstrapVue that is nice in terms of design and code.
 The site is RWD

 ## Screenshots
 ![Home page](./screenshots/home.png)